story came to me from an old friend, James Earl Rudder, Jr., known

 It was several weeks before LTC Rudder found out what happened to

 the troops facing his men.
 A wehrmacht feldwebel-a sort of 'first

 corporal'-who had been in the unit facing Rudder's men was captured.
-It seems

-a little too efficient.
+efficient.
+Perhaps a little too efficient.
 It identified the unit

 James Earl Rudder.
 It also identified his home.
 He was from Texas!

 Every German there grew up on Karl May novels.
 They added it up:

 The Germans were brave men, but they weren't foolish.
-They knew from Karl
+They knew

-the men May painted as the most ferocious fighters
+rather than face the men May painted as the most ferocious fighters

 quarter.
 And that's how the Texas Rangers helped win WW